GiuliaLavizzari/ML4thesis/README.md

 → computes the minimum value of c_{op} for which the analysis is sensitive to the EFT operator (314-326) → plots sigma(k) (277-311) and sigmaMAX(cW) (332-435)
 (input: modelN, dim, operator, lossSM, lossLIN, lossQUAD, weightsSM, weightsLIN, weightsQUAD)

-For a quick use:
-→ Train the model with tr1.py
-→ Use myPlots.py to see the input/output distributions and the latent space.
-It also computes the loss function for each event
-→ run job1.sh to get the full BSM analysis